IT21160134/Security_Challenge/README.md

-Name - M.D.B.Sandakelum
+Name - M.D.B.Sandakelum;
-Mail - damithasandakelum15@gmail.com
+Mail - damithasandakelum15@gmail.com;
 Description - I'm a beginner to python language .
 I done this task as my knowledge.
 But i can learn.
 I done some searchers in internet and i use chatGPT help to complete this task.